andrevidela/Research-report/Literature review.md

 # Literature review

-The literature on linear type, however, as we will see, it does not tend to focus on performance.
 During this literature review I will enumerate the relevant papers that hint or establish new results using linear types, mostly through the lens of performance.
-Our main concern for Idris 2 is to provide an implementation that is both novel _and_ practical for commercial software, as we will see, a lot of challenges await us.
+As we will see, most of it does not focus on performance, but rather on semantics.
+While those aren't our focus, they will still inform of of what is _expected_ from a modern linearly typed programming language.
+The goal of Idris2 is to be such a language, modern, linearly and dependently typed aimed at commercial software rather than tu be a purely academic curiosity.

 ## Linear logic, Girard 1987